 Understanding DIM weight pricing

 To understand the effect of DIM weight pricing on your holiday fulfillment, it’s helpful to look at an example.
 Let’s say you ship a bicycle helmet in a 12” x 12” x 12” box.
 Between the helmet, box, and packing filler, the total actual weight of the parcel is 5 pounds.

 Because of DIM weight pricing, however, your parcel may be billed at more than 5 pounds.
 To calculate your DIM weight, multiply the box dimensions and divide that by the DIM factor.
 Each carrier sets its own DIM factor.
 DIM factors are adjusted annually.

 If you ship that bicycle helmet via UPS, this is the DIM weight formula:

 If you ship via UPS retail rates, here’s your DIM weight:

 For commercial UPS shippers, the DIM factor is 139.
 The DIM weight looks like this:

 In this example, you’re paying a higher shipping price to ship a product that is light but large.
 DIM weight pricing has the greatest effect on businesses that sell lightweight but bulky items.
 However, any eCommerce business can face increased shipping costs if you ship a product in a box that’s bigger than it needs to be.

 Holiday fulfillment tip: Stock boxes in a range of sizes.
-Pack each order in the smallest box that can get it safely to its destination.
-Also, shop around for the carrier with the highest DIM factor (which translates to lower DIM weight).
+Pack each order in the smallest box that will get it safely to its destination.
+Also, see if you (or your order fulfillment warehouse) can negotiate a higher DIM factor with your carrier.
+That will translate to lower DIM weight charges.

 3 Things that Amazon FBA Sellers Need to Know About Holiday Fulfillment